 - Information for assessing eligibility: nationality, knowledge of EU languages and university degree.

-Optionally the candidates may indicate any recognized disabilities, which necessitate any special arrangement in the context of the section procedure.
+Optionally, the candidates may indicate any recognised disabilities, which necessitate any special arrangement in the context of the section procedure.
+For statistical reasons candidates will be asked to indicated their gender.

 Filling in these fields is not mandatory and the candidates will be able to submit their application without filling them in.